Attendance Guidelines and Procedures

 Full-Day and Partial Day Absence

 Absences shall be treated as unlawful until the district receives a written excuse explaining the absence to be submitted within three days of the absence.
-A maximum of 10 days of cumulative lawful absences verified by parental notification may be permitted during a school year.
-All absences beyond 10 cumulative days may require an excuse from a licensed practitioner of healing arts.
+A maximum of 10 days of cumulative lawful absences (including a combination of full and half school day absences) verified by parental notification may be permitted during a school year.
+All absences beyond 10 cumulative days (including a combination of full and half school day absences) may require an excuse from a licensed practitioner of healing arts.